JokaJukka/jokajukka.github.io/content/en/projects/_index.md

 ---
-title: "Projects"
+title: "Portfolio"
-subtitle: "What did i create?"
+subtitle: "The work I stand for..."
 lightgallery: true
 categories:
-- title: "Current projects"
+- title: "Active projects"
-  desc: "What I am working on now..."
   projects:
   - title: "CTU FEE Moodle"
     desc: "Administration, maintenance and development of plugins for the Moodle FEE system, belonging to the Faculty of Electrical Engineering of the Czech Technical University in Prague."